Columbus Failure to Diagnose Attorney

 Medical negligence cases often involve some sort of negligence or negligence on the part of the medical personnel or the hospital.
 Others are based on equipment defects or failure.
 A recent study has brought to light an area that thus far has gained little attention: Diagnostic errors.
-A Columbus medical negligence attorney at Rourke & Blumenthal can work with you if you or a loved one suffered as a result of a diagnostic error.
+A Columbus failure to diagnose attorney at Rourke & Blumenthal can work with you if you or a loved one suffered as a result of a diagnostic error.

 The study, reported in the Journal of the American Medical Association (JAMA), found 190 patients for whom an error in diagnosis occurred.
 Of these, 36 suffered serious and permanent damage, and 27 died.
 The study postulates that as many as 150,000 patients nationwide may be victims of diagnostic error each year.